IntelligentTrading/trading/README.md

 ```
 RESPONSE 400 Bad Request
-{"error": "portions add to more than 1.0"}
+{"detail": "portions add to more than 1.0"}
 ```

 `